 Visit ACGC’s website to learn what the many Alberta-based international development organizations are doing to achieve the SDGS, and what you can do to make an impact.

 What are the Sustainable Development Goals (SDGs)?

-The Sustainable Development Goals are 17 goals outlined by the United Nations to achieve before the year 2030.
 The SDG wheel pictured next to this paragraph is a visual representation of all 17 goals working together.
-The goals cover broad topics such as health, prosperity, justice, a clean earth, equity and equality, and more.
-The SDGs act as part of a worldwide advocacy and outreach initiative to spur change towards a better world.
-We can take action towards the SDGs by learning about them and partnering with our neighbours globally and locally to achieve them, in both small and big ways.
+We can take action towards the SDGs by learning about them and partnering with our neighbours locally and globally to achieve them, in both small and big ways.
 You can learn more about the SDGs on the Sustainable Development Goals Knowledge Platform.